Tag

 Why Choose Our Hybrid Training?

-• Learn the art and science of facilitation
+• Learn both the art and science of breathwork facilitation where anatomy and physiology meets the spirit of Breathwork.

 • Trauma-informed approach